senderend/sender/README.md

 www.linkedin.com/in/allendemoura

 -->
-- 🔭 I’m currently working on my Active Directory exploitation methodology
+- 🔭 I’m currently working on [writeups](www.medium.com/@senderend) for my OSCP scripts and aliases
 - 🌱 I’m currently learning ADCS exploits
 - 👯 I’m looking to collaborate on building an Azure AD/EntraID lab for experiments
 - 🤔 I’m looking for suggestions on your fav wordlists and rule/mask combos for password cracking